textileio/js-textile/packages/hub-filecoin/README.md

 **Info**

-You should use the `@textile/hub` library to integrate pow into your application.
+You should use the `@textile/hub` library to integrate hub-filecoin into your application.

 **Install**